SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 In traditional OAuth deployments, it is assumed that a malicious entity cannot register one of the benign authorization servers (i.e., one sharing the issuer of H-AS) at the client.
 Under this assumption, the issuer serves as a unique identifier for a client.
 This has led to the common practice of clients tracking "the authorization server chosen by the user" during OAuth flows and the adoption of existing mix-up defenses, which are all based on the issuer concept that uniquely identifies each authorization server.

 However, in open ecosystems, such assumptions no longer hold.
 Authorization servers and resource servers are all configurable by external developers at the client.
-The new registration pattern does not and cannot verify that a given authorization server or resource server is authentic or registered by the entity that hosts the protected resource.
+The new registration pattern does not, and fundamentally cannot ensure that a given authorization server or resource server is authentic or registered by the entity that hosts the protected resource.

-This is because clients in open ecosystems may legitimately use the same authorization server across different client configuration, as developers are allowed to build custom functionalities that access the same resources.
-As a result, an attacker may register an attacker-controlled authorization server, or an honest authorization server owned by someone else, possibly one that is already registered at the client under a different configuration.
+This is because clients in open ecosystems may legitimately use the same authorization server across different client configurations, as developers are allowed to build custom functionalities that access the same resources.
+As a result, an attacker may register an attacker-controlled authorization server, or an honest authorization server owned by someone else, possibly one that is already registered under a different client configuration at the same client.

 For brevity of presentation, in the following, let H-AS, H-RS, and H-Config denote an honest authorization server, resource server, and client configuration, respectively.
 Let A-AS, A-RS, and A-Config denote an attacker-controlled authorization server, resource server, and client configuration, respectively.